-GrowCFO have created a CFO Competency Framework that covers the key skills required to become an effective finance leader.
-This is rapidly becoming the global toolkit to help finance leaders benchmark your skills and competencies against your peer group.
+GrowCFO has created a CFO Competency Framework that covers the key skills required to become an effective finance leader.
+This is rapidly becoming the global toolkit to help finance leaders benchmark their skills and competencies against their peer group.
 It also acts as a CFO Readiness Toolkit to help the next generation of aspiring CFOs.

 During this podcast episode, Dan Wells and Kevin Appleby discuss the purpose of the CFO Competency Framework.
 In addition, we discuss how it is helping so many finance leaders to accelerate their learning and development.

 GrowCFO noticed that there was a huge gap in the finance leader ecosystem.
 Nobody had previously produced a global competency framework to help finance leaders benchmark their existing skills against those required to become a CFO.

 Senior finance professionals were struggling to identify their skills gaps and to prioritise their most important learning and development objectives.
 As many people say, “You don’t know what you don’t know!”

 Our CFO Competency Framework is designed to deliver many important purposes.

 - Identify the skills gaps to be addressed by the next generation of finance leaders.